Load (album): Legacy

-Reissue
+2025 box set

 Load was reissued as a super deluxe box set on June 13, 2025.
 Described in a press release as "an ambitious and comprehensive time capsule of 1995–1997 era Metallica", the super deluxe set includes previously unreleased demos, rough mixes, videos, live recordings, and more.
 The physical release is spread across 15 CDs, six vinyl records, four DVDs, a 128-page hardcover book, and additional materials.
 The reissue also includes a new remaster of the original album by Reuben Cohen and the original extended version of "The Outlaw Torn", which was edited down due to manufacturing limits.

-Reviewing the deluxe box set for Pitchfork, Drew Millard enjoyed the live material, believing the Load tracks blended seamlessly with their older material.
+Reviewing the deluxe box set for Pitchfork, Drew Millard enjoyed the live material, believing the Load tracks blended seamlessly with Metallica's older material.
 He also praised the addition of the band's 1995 live Motörhead covers performed at the Whisky a Go Go for Lemmy's 50th birthday.
 Discussing Load itself, Millard called it the band's first misstep in their career, but one that was respectable in retrospect, writing: "There is dignity in flagrant, unnecessary failure."
 Rolling Stones Joe Gross also praised the live material in the box set, including the band's 1996 Lollapalooza gig.
 He summarized that Load "remains a reminder of a very specific musical moment, when the various competing versions of rock remained a subject of vigorous debate: Metallica threw on some makeup and stoked the flames."